Hosting and bandwidth provided by MacAce.net.

 Perhaps the most immediately noticeable difference is that the iPhone 5s does not have a rounded square icon on the home button like the other two devices.
 Instead, it has a icon-free and less concave button with an embedded "Touch ID" fingerprint sensor.
 Consequently, the iPhone 5s can be configured with biometric identification rather than just a passcode.

-The iPhone 5, iPhone 5c, and iPhone 5s all have a 4" multi-touch IPS LED-backlit 1136x640 (326 ppi) "Retina" display, and the front of each is glass.
+Although the specific parts are different, the iPhone 5, iPhone 5c, and iPhone 5s all have a 4" multi-touch IPS LED-backlit 1136x640 (326 ppi) "Retina" display, and the front of each is glass.
 Otherwise, the housing is quite different, particularly for the iPhone 5c compared to the other two models.

 Photo Credit: Apple, Inc. (iPhone 5 - Left, iPhone 5c - Center, iPhone 5s - Right)